jshone93/jshone93/README.md

 - Hi, I’m Jack Shone.
 I live in Aberdeen, Scotland.
-- I’m looking for a junior developer role.
+- I’m looking for a junior developer role, either in Aberdeen or remote.
 - I'm familiar with HTML, CSS, Tailwind, Javascript, Python, git, and SQL.
 - I’m interested in programming, investing and running.
 - Email me: jackshone93@gmail.com